fivetran/dbt_youtube_analytics_source/README.md

     version: [">=0.3.0", "<0.4.0"]
 ```
 ## Step 3: Define database and schema variables
-By default, this package runs using your destination and the `youtube` schema.
+By default, this package runs using your destination and the `youtube_analytics` schema.
 If this is not where your Youtube data is (for example, if your Youtube schema is named `youtube_fivetran`), add the following configuration to your root `dbt_project.yml` file:
 ```yml
 vars:
     youtube_database: your_destination_name